 - Think about how you plan to keep your mind active and engaged in retirement.

 - Investigate opportunities for further education such as short and online courses.

 - Get a thorough health check to identify any potential health problems.

-- Review the insurance provided through your super fund and decide if you will need different cover in retirement.
+- Review the insurance provided through your super fund and decide if you will need different cover (or no cover at all) in retirement.